need2edit/JYWistiaKit/README.md

 I prefer Carthage, cocoapods support may come later, but no promises.

+## High Level Goals

+- Provide an easy way to interact with the Wistia Data API
+- Create models mapped with Wistia Data Objects
+- Error Handling for Wistia, JSON, and Media and Asset Bugs

 ## Features

 - [x] Easy setup with an API Key
+- [x] Error Handling!
 - [x] Wistia Objects for Projects, Medias, and Assets
 - [x] Helpers for working with Wistia Asset URLs
 - [x] Written in a style consistent with the Wistia Data API